-Andy Hopper is Treasurer and Vice-President of the Royal Society and Professor of Computer Technology at the University of Cambridge and Head of the Department of Computer Science and Technology.
-He is also Treasurer and Vice-President of the Royal Society.
-His research interests include computer networking, pervasive and sensor-driven computing, and using computer technology to ensure sustainability of the planet.
+Andy Hopper is Treasurer and Vice-President of the Royal Society and Professor of Computer Technology at the University of Cambridge.
+His research interests include computer systems, sensor-driven and context-aware computing, and using computer technology to ensure sustainability of the planet.

 Professor Hopper received the BSc degree from the University College of Swansea (1974) and the PhD degree from the University of Cambridge (1978).
 He is a Fellow of the Royal Academy of Engineering (1996) and of the Royal Society (2006).
 He was made a CBE for services to the computer industry (2007).
 He was President of the Institution of Engineering and Technology (2012).
 He is a recipient of the Royal Academy of Engineering MacRobert Award (2013) and the Royal Society Bakerian Medal (2017).
 He was made a CBE (2007) and awarded a knighthood in the Queen's Birthday Honours (2021).

 Professor of Computer Technology, Computer Laboratory, University of Cambridge